According to Pedometer app, I walked the most steps in my Chinese trips:

 I might have got out of bed the wrong side, because I had a problem from the start.
 The VNA ground staff was very slow.
 She checked my Chinese visa and thought out loud that it was invalid.
 I had to tell her if she didn’t know how to check then someone from their international staff in Hanoi should know how to do it.
 Even if I couldn’t go to China, I was still entitled to fly to and fro Hanoi, right?
 To make it worse, my luggage handle was stuck in operation.

 I met the 3 girls at Noi Bai airport.
-They seemed to be friendly at first though the girl from Dien Bien Province seemed to have a little difficulty in communication.
+They seemed to be friendly at first though the girl from Dien Bien Province seemed to have impaired hearing.
+Yet she could travel by herself to so many places.
+What an independent girl!
+I really liked her spirit.

 We reached Chengdu on time (or earlier than expected?), but I had some problem with the checkin machine, and even though I finished on the machine, I still had to scan the 4 fingerprints again at the counter.
 Finally, after 10 years, I fulfilled my wish to return to Chengdu.

 The metro was outside the airport.
 I found how to buy the ticket after a while.
-But when we reached the Flipflop Hostel, there was a problem with a Hanoi girl booking.
+But when we reached the Flipflop Hostel, the Hanoi teacher girl had a booking problem.
+She must have cancelled the wrong date.

 As there was too much trouble today, I decided to go to Dujiangyan tomorrow with the hotel tour group instead.
 I asked for a discount, but they just gave me a stuffed panda, and others some small panda things.